Blogs

 Difference between SMD and COB LED Lights

-• In comparison to SMD LED lights, COB LEDs have got more diodes on a single surface.
+• In comparison to SMD LED lights, COB LEDs have more diodes on a single surface.

 • The COB LED chipset resembles more of a light panel, whereas SMD LED lights contain numerous tiny lights.

-• SMD LED lights can produce the primary colors Red, Green, and Blue (RGB).
-Thus, you can utilize them to create multiple color effects by altering/adjusting the outputs.
-Though, this is not the case with COB LED lights.
+• SMD LED lights can produce the primary colours Red, Green, and Blue (RGB).
+Thus, you can utilise them to create multiple colour effects by altering/adjusting the outputs.
+Though this is not the case with COB LED lights.

 Disadvantages

 It is obvious enough to deduce that there are pros and cons to everything.
-This includes advanced technological devices and creations which help us evolve in building a better civilization.
+This includes advanced technological devices and creations that help us evolve in building a better civilisation.

 Here are some disadvantages of these LEDs for you to take into consideration:

-1. Neither of these LED options are suitable for outdoor applications, especially in extreme hot or cold.
+1. Neither of these LED options is suitable for outdoor applications, especially in extreme hot or cold.

-2. Both LEDs are the best that there is in the market.
+2. Both LEDs are the best that there are in the market.
 So, their prices are not the cheapest, nor are they consistent.

 3. You must constantly check and correctly maintain both LEDs to avoid any complications happening.

-4. They produce remarkable bright lighting around the house.
-Still, the color of the light emitted from both LEDs may change over time and thus require replacement.
+4. They produce remarkably bright lighting around the house.
+Still, the colour of the light emitted from both LEDs may change over time and thus require replacement.

 5. Both LEDs need a certain voltage supply for best lighting performance.

-6. Before installation, you need to have a stable power source that could supply both SMD and COB LEDs.
+6. Before installation, you need to have a stable power source that can supply both SMD and COB LEDs.

 Conclusion